 P60 Explained: How to Read Your UK Annual Tax Certificate

-Plain-English P60 guide for UK employees: what the form shows, how to read key fields, taxable pay meaning, and what to do if it is missing.
+Plain-English UK P60 guide: how to read the form, what taxable pay actually means, P60 vs payslip and P45, and what to do if yours is missing.